ReverseRasterization/Roman-Numeral-Calculator/README.md

 # Roman-Numeral-Calculator
-Simple program that calculates roman numerals
+A simple python program that calculates roman numerals